tailhook/vagga/docs/errors.rst

 * If your project dir is owned by root (for whatever crazy reason)

-Both cases should inhibit the warning automatically, but as a last resort you may try ``vagga --no-owner-check``.
+Both cases should inhibit the warning automatically, but as a last resort you may try ``vagga --ignore-owner-check``.
 If you have good case where this works, please file an issue and we might make the check better.